erick2red/calendar-docs/impl.md

   8. API: `gcal_view_get_right_header`
   9. API: `gcal_view_mark_current_unit`
   9. API: `gcal_view_clear_marks`
-  10. Implement `ECalDataModelSubscriber`
   11. Updates its subscribed range on every date change
-  12. Handle events children widgets on its vfuncs and, there's no need of calling `gcal_view_clear` nor anything like that on showing, if only just queue a redraw on show
   13. API: `gcal_view_set_manager`: So the view could update its range internally.
       Defined to keep an internal week reference to the app `GcalManager` instance.
   14. Keep a property for a date
   15. Keep a property for a manager.

+* `GcalSubscriber` details
+  0. Descend from `GtkContainer`
+  10. Implement `ECalDataModelSubscriber`
+  12. Handle events children widgets on its vfuncs and, there's no need of calling `gcal_view_clear` nor anything like that on showing, if only just queue a redraw on show

 * Main window requirements:
   1. Keep a list of views, initialized views, not activated views.